 On tab two (2), provide a proposed payment schedule.
 During the fulfillment of the grant, MassCEC responds to timely invoices that provide documentation of deliverables to disburse grant funds; for this grant, MassCEC does not accept cost reimbursement invoices.
 Applicants must provide a payment schedule proposing chronological invoice dates, where each invoice date is associated with clear milestones and deliverables related to defined tasks within the Scope of Work.
 Quarterly schedules are preferred.
-Please refer to the example in tab two.
+Please refer to the example in tab two and the task number reference chart.

-Complete application submissions will be accepted on a rolling basis through 11:59 PM EST on June 30th, 2023.
+Complete application submissions will be accepted on a rolling basis through 11:59 PM EST on May 20th, 2024.
 Under no circumstances will MassCEC accept responses past the deadline.

-While responses will be accepted until the June 30th deadline, applications submitted by the listed priority reading dates of April 26th and May 31st will be read and reviewed on a more expedited timeline.
+While responses will be accepted until the May 20th deadline, applications submitted by the listed priority reading dates of October 16th and February 5th will be read and reviewed on a more expedited timeline.
 Applications will be reviewed until funding is expended.
-Applications reviewed on an expedited timeline will still be notified approximately six (6) to eight (8) weeks after submission.
+Applications reviewed on an expedited timeline will still be notified approximately six (6) to ten (10) weeks after submission.